pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 Here is a screen cast (56 sec) about the setup http://jmp.sh/uyhocJC.

-My server which is hosting the blog is NOT on AWS.
-My blog is running smoothly except the S3 component set up for uploading images from my Ghost blog.
+The server is that host the blog is NOT running on AWS.
+My blog is running smoothly.
+Except the AWS S3 component set up for uploading images from my Ghost blog.

 I understand there is configs for the IAM + S3 bucket.
 Again the picture are uploaded on S3 but do not appears back in the blog.
 I pretty sure I have an issue with my AWS config so we will do this in real time over TeamViewer.